 When increasing the tire size by more than three inches from stock, you should consider getting both a clutch kit and a gear reduction kit.

-There is a limit to how much of an increase in tire size a clutch kit will handle before you get to the point of diminishing returns.
-With huge tires, you may need a gear reduction kit to take some of the load of the clutch and belt.
+There is a limit to how much of an increase in tire size a clutch kit will handle before you reach the point of diminishing returns.
+With massive tires, you may need a gear reduction kit to take some of the load of the clutch and belt.

-The extra ground clearance gained from installing bigger also makes the machine more susceptible to tipping, especially when cornering.
+Also, the extra ground clearance gained from installing bigger ones makes the vehicle more susceptible to tipping, especially when cornering.
 Wheel spacers will move the tires outward, effectively improving the sideways stability of the ATV.

-Keep in mind that wheel spacers will increase the stress on wheel bearings and joints.
-Therefore it is not recommended to install thicker spacers than necessary to achieve required clearance and stability. ½ inch up to two inches are the most common thicknesses used for ATVs
+Remember that wheel spacers will increase the stress on wheel bearings and joints.
+Therefore it is not recommended to install thicker spacers than necessary to achieve the required clearance and stability. ½ inch up to two inches are the most common thicknesses used for ATVs

-Check this post if you want to learn more about the pros and cons of ATV wheel spacers or how to choose the right wheel spacers for your ATV.
+Check this post to learn more about the pros and cons of ATV wheel spacers or how to choose the right wheel spacers for your ATV.

 The added strain on the original clutch setup will increase heat buildup and belt wear.

 Consider getting a heavy-duty or severe-duty drive belt specifically made to handle larger tires and aftermarket clutch kits.
-If you’re having problems with your ATV belt slipping, I recommend reading this post.
+I recommend reading this post if you’re having problems with your ATV belt slipping.

 To encounter this issue, you need to install heavy-duty wide-angle axles.